UC MagazineUC MagazineUniversity of Cincinnati

 Ryan Adcock, A&S '00, Ed '01

 Adcock was named Cincinnati's "Best Singer/Songwriter" and "Best Rock Vocalist" a few years after graduation with his original acoustic, folk-based rock.
 He has since started a new band called Flaregun.
-He also wrote original music for the National Undergroudn Railroad Freedom Center documentary titled "Everday Freedom Heroes" and peforms an original tune, "The Cul-de-sac League," on the Cincinnati Reds CD "Cincinnati Clutch Hits."
-Visit his website.
+He also wrote original music for the National Underground Railroad Freedom Center documentary titled "Everday Freedom Heroes" and peforms an original tune, "The Cul-de-sac League," on the Cincinnati Reds CD "Cincinnati Clutch Hits."

 Joshua Kobak, CCM '95